cerplot/luigi/doc/example_top_artists.rst

 Web server screenshot
-Looking at the dependency graph for any of the tasks yields something like this:
+Looking at the dependency graph for any of the steps yields something like this:

 .. figure:: aggregate_artists.png
    :alt: Aggregate artists screenshot